Need You Now (Hot Chip song)

-"Need You Now" is a song recorded by English electronic music band Hot Chip.
+"Need You Now" is a song recorded by English electronic pop band Hot Chip.
 It is the second official single off their sixth studio album Why Make Sense?.
 The song was released on 1 April 2015 along with a music video, which was uploaded on the band's YouTube channel.
-It also peaked at #70 on the Belgium Ultratop chart and at #184 on the French Singles Chart.
+It also peaked at number 70 on the Belgian Ultratip chart and at number 184 on the French Singles Chart.
 The song samples vocals from the song "I Need You Now" by Sinnamon.

 Music video

-The official music video for the song was uploaded on 1 April 2015 on the Hot Chip YouTube channel at a total duration of four minutes and fifty-three seconds and was directed by visual arts group Shynola.
+The official music video for the song was uploaded on 1 April 2015 on the Hot Chip YouTube channel.
+It was directed by visual arts group Shynola.